dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/example6/README.md

 Description of the example
 ==========================
-This example demonstrates a ground-state calculation with semi-periodic boundary conditions and ionic relaxation on InP-water layer.
-Multiple k-points for sampling the Brillouin zone along the periodic directions, ONCV pseudopotential and GGA exchange correlation are used.
+This example demonstrates a ground-state calculation with semi-periodic boundary conditions and ionic relaxation on water molecule over InP slab.
+Multiple k-points for sampling the Brillouin zone along the periodic directions, ONCV pseudopotential from PseudoDojo database, PBE exchange correlation, and Fermi-Dirac smearing temperature of 500 K are used.
+Periodic boundary conditions along X and Y directions and non-periodic boundary conditions along Z direction with a vaccum layer are employed.

 Studies to be performed
 =======================